canonical/canonical-sphinx-extensions/README.md

 If you have defined several Discourse prefixes, specify both key and ID (for example, `abc:1234`).

 For related links, specify the full URLs (in a comma-separated list).

 The link text is extracted automatically or can be specified in Markdown syntax.
+You can also specify a backup link text (using curly brackets instead of square brackets) that is used only if the link title cannot be extracted.
 Note that spaces are ignored; if you need spaces in the title, replace them with `&#32;`.
 If Sphinx complains about the metadata value because it starts with "[", enclose the full value in double quotes.